 We seek to understand how the neural responses of subjects are distributed according to the task-relevant stimuli, and how this distribution reflects their learning ability.
 The dimensionality of the fMRI BOLD evoked responses (Fig. \ref{fig:intro}a-b) can be estimated based on the performance of a linear classifier in distinguishing assigned binary labels on the data \cite{Rigotti2013}.
-Intuitively, a given spatial arrangement of these responses will make it easier for any of the stimuli categories to be distinguished from the others, when the data are arranged in a higher-dimensional manner.
-Specifically, for $n$ categories there are $\binom {n} {n/2}-2$ ways to assign binary labels to these categories.
-When the data are arranged in a low-dimensional manner, some binary assignments will result in poor separability, whereas in a higher dimension, these binary assignments will result in high separability (see Fig. \ref{fig:intro}c).
-By exhaustively examining all $\binom {n} {n/2}-2$ choices of binary labelings and recording the resulting separability, the average performance over this combinatorial number of assignments yields the \textit{task-relevant separability dimension} (see Methods).
-An advantage of this process of averaging over many separating hyperplanes is a robustness of the results to noise: while the result in any particular plane might be sensitive to perturbation, the average result will be stable.
+Intuitively, a given spatial arrangement of these responses will make it easier for any of the stimuli to be distinguished from the others, when the data are arranged in a higher-dimensional manner.
+Specifically, for $n$ stimuli there are $2^n$ ways to assign binary labels to these stimuli.
+When the data are arranged in a low-dimensional manner, some binary assignments will result in poorer separability, whereas in a higher dimension, these binary assignments will result in higher separability on average (see Fig. \ref{fig:intro}c).
+By exhaustively examining all $2^n-2$ choices of binary labelings and recording the resulting separability, the average performance over this combinatorial number of assignments yields the \textit{task-based} separability dimension (see Methods).
+An advantage of this process of averaging over many separating hyperplanes is a robustness of the results to noise: while the result in any particular hyperplane might be sensitive to perturbation, the average result will be stable.